Cost-Aware Learning: Abstract

 \section{Abstract}

-We consider the problem of Cost-Aware Learning, where sampling different component functions of a finite-sum objective incurs different costs.
+We consider the problem of Cost-Aware Learning, where sampling different components of a finite-sum objective incurs different costs.
 The objective is to reach a target error while minimizing the total cost.
-First, we propose the Cost-Aware Stochastic Gradient Descent algorithm for convex functions, and derive its cost complexity to attain an error of $\e$.
-Furthermore, we establish a lower bound for this setting and provide a subset selection algorithm to further reduce the cost of training.
-We apply our theoretical insights to reinforcement learning with language models, where the computational cost of policy gradients varies with sequence length.
-To this end, we introduce Cost-Aware GRPO, an algorithm designed to reduce the cost of policy optimization while preserving performance.
-Empirical results on 1.5B and 8B LLMs demonstrate that our approach reduces the tokens used in policy optimization by up to about 30\% while matching or exceeding baseline accuracy.
+We propose Cost-Aware SGD, which uses a distribution based on gradient norms and costs to sample components.
+We provide a thorough analysis of this algorithm, including cost-improvement bounds over baselines, a characterization of distribution proxy sub-optimality, and a lower bound.
+We apply our theoretical insights to reinforcement learning with language models, where the computational cost of sequence-level policy gradients varies with length.
+We find that the advantage magnitude serves as a high-fidelity proxy for gradient norms, and use this to introduce Cost-Aware GRPO.
+Empirical results on 1.5B, 4B, and 8B LLMs demonstrate that this algorithm significantly reduces the tokens used in policy optimization while matching or exceeding baseline accuracy.